Category: Protestant

 For what shall we pray?

 “For what shall we pray?” is a weekly post inviting individuals, groups, and congregations to lift up our world in prayer.
 This resource is prepared by a variety of leaders in the ELCA and includes prayer prompts, upcoming events and observances, and prayer suggestions from existing denominational worship materials.
 You are encouraged to use these resources as a starting point, and to adapt and add other concerns from your local context.
 More information about this resource can be found here.
-Prayer prompts: For areas of the world impacted by ongoing war and conflict: Ukraine, Syria, South Sudan… For ceasefire…
+Prayer prompts: For justice and peace among nations where war and violence rage, especially Ukraine and Russia, Palestine and…

 Continue Reading For what shall we pray?